-This document details the examination conventions for the MSc and MPhil degrees in Visual, Material and Museum Anthropology (VMMA) in the School of Anthropology & Museum Ethnography (SAME) for the 2019-20 academic year and have been updated to reflect changes agreed in response to the COVID-19 pandemic.
-For MPhil students they apply to both those commencing their studies in October 2019 and to second-year students who commenced their studies in October 2018.
+This document details the examination conventions for the MSc and MPhil degrees in Visual, Material and Museum Anthropology (VMMA) in the School of Anthropology & Museum Ethnography (SAME) for the 2020-21 academic year.
+For MPhil students they apply to both those commencing their studies in October 2020 and to second-year students who commenced their studies in October 2019.